Analyze bus stop distribution

 9. In the Theme & Layout pane, for Select a preset theme, choose Ocean.

-Select the Ocean preset theme.
+Ocean preset theme

 The app's header changes from white to blue in the preview.